 The equipment asset mapping records the time period when one equipment object and one physical asset object were associated.

 Table 54 lists the relationship roles of an equipment asset mapping.
-Table 55
+Table 55 lists the attributes of an equipment asset mapping.